-Below are our recommendations on the best hardware configuration for 3ds Max.
+Below are our recommendations on for fulfilling Autodesk 3ds Max hardware requirements.

 The video card in 3ds Max dictates how many frames per second (FPS) you will be able to rotate and zoom in and out of the projects you are working on.
 So the faster graphics card, the better the frames per second.
 Ideally, you want at least 30 fps for smooth, stutter-free zooming and panning.
-For projects with up to 6 million polygons, the Quadro M2000 or GTX 1050i will be more than sufficient.
-For projects that have more polygons, a Quadro M4000 or GTX 1070 is the right card.
-For animations that are more than 15 million polygons, an M5000 or M6000 or a GTX 1080 video card will give you smooth, stutter-free zooming and panning.
+For projects with up to 6 million polygons, the GTX 1650 will be more than sufficient.
+For projects that have more polygons, an RTX 3060 is the right card.
+For animations that are more than 15 million polygons, an RTX 3060 video card will give you smooth, stutter-free zooming and panning.

 Memory or RAM is the place that 3ds Max temporarily stores the projects it is working on.
 When 3ds Max runs out of RAM, it stores project data on the scratch disc of your choice.
 However, RAM is many times faster than even the fastest sold state drive so having sufficient RAM is crucial to stutter-free zooming and panning in projects.
 For most projects, 32GB of RAM should be more than sufficient.
 If you work with particularly complex projects 64GB of RAM makes more sense.